Here’s a look at Guantánamo Bay Naval Station and its detention facilities.

 January 18, 2005 - The Supreme Court refuses to consider whether the government’s plan for military trials unfairly denies the detainees basic legal rights.

 July 13, 2005 - A report presented to the Senate Armed Services details the interrogation of the suspected “20th hijacker” in the 9/11 attacks, Mohamed al-Khatani.
 He was forced to wear a bra, dance with a man and do dog tricks while tied to a leash.
 Military investigators said that was not considered prohibited, inhumane treatment.

 April 19, 2006 - Following a Freedom of Information Act lawsuit by the Associated Press, the Pentagon releases the most detailed and extensive list of detainees ever provided.
 It provides the names and nationalities of 558 detainees who’ve gone through a hearing at Guantánamo Bay.

-June 10, 2006 - Three detainees, Ali Abdullah Ahmed, Mani al-Habardi al- Utaybi and Yassar Talal al-Zahrani are found dead in their cells by guards after apparently committing suicide.
+June 10, 2006 - Three detainees, Ali Abdullah Ahmed, Mani al-Habardi al- Utaybi and Yassar Talal al-Zahrani are found dead in their cells by guards after apparently dying by suicide.

 June 29, 2006 - The Supreme Court strongly limits the power of the US government to conduct military tribunals for suspected terrorists imprisoned at Guantánamo Bay.
 The 5-3 ruling effectively means officials will either have to come up with new procedures to prosecute at least 10 “enemy combatants” awaiting trial, or release them from military custody.

 September 6, 2006 - President Bush acknowledges that the CIA has held suspected terrorists in secret prisons overseas.
 He announces the transfer of 14 captured al Qaeda operatives, including Mohammed, Bin al-Shibh and Abu Zubaydah, to Gitmo.

 January 9, 2007 - Australian Foreign Affairs Minister Alexander Downer says that he expects Australian citizen David Hicks to be charged “within a matter of weeks.”
 Hicks has been detained without charges at Guantánamo Bay since January 12, 2002.

 March 15, 2007 - During a military hearing, a transcript of Mohammed confessing to being the mastermind of the 9/11 attacks is released.

 May 30, 2007 - A Saudi detainee is found dead from apparent suicide.